 Charles Olson (1910-1970)

-A selective list of open access articles on American poet Charles Olson, favoring signed articles by recognized scholars, articles published in peer and editor reviewed sources, and web sites that adhere to the MLA Guidelines for Web Sites
+A selective list of open access articles on American poet Charles Olson, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 An introduction to Charles Olson which includes reliable articles on Olson's life and poetry; On "Variations Done for Gerald Van De Wiele"; On "Cole's Island"; On Charles Olson--by Robert Creeley; and Olson Book Jackets.
 From Modern American Poetry (U of Illinois).